brianoneil/kanban-flow/README-MCP.md

 ### Testing the MCP Server

-You can test the MCP server manually using the MCP TypeScript SDK's testing utilities, or by integrating it with an MCP client like Claude Desktop.
+You can test the MCP servers using the provided test scripts:

+- **Integrated Server:** `tsx test-mcp-integrated.ts` (tests endpoints at localhost:5000/mcp)
+- **Remote Server:** `tsx test-mcp-remote.ts` (tests standalone server at localhost:3001/mcp)
+- **Local Server:** Integrate with MCP clients like Claude Desktop using stdio transport

 ### Adding New Tools